jmitterh/Project_3_Potential_Marketing/README.md

 #### Python Plotly and MYSQL
 ***Webpage:***
-* *Home Page:* Brief introduction of who we are and what we are trying to do with application.
+* *Home Page:* Brief introduction of who we are and what we are trying to do with the application.
 * *Predictions Page:* Visual description of what models we used for machine learning.
 * *Visuals Page:* Our displays providing context to our target audience.